krparajuli/krparajuli.github.io/_posts/2021-02-04-quickstart-a-conda-project.markdown

 ### Setup
 Fork the [conda-starter https://github.com/krparajuli/conda-starter](https://github.com/krparajuli/conda-starter) project into your github followed by cloning into your local machine.
 Alternatively, download and unzip it to your machine.

 If you do not wish to fork or download this repo, you can create a project folder (example: named `conda-started`).
-Go inside the folder and create a yaml file (example: named `conda-environment,yaml`).
+Go inside the folder and create a yaml file (example: named `conda-environment.yaml`).
 Put the following lines into the yaml file.

 ```
   name: conda-starter